dgochenour-rti/QS_labs_c/README.md

 Lab 1.
 Out Of The Box

-  - Create IDL, then generate code
+  - Create IDL, then generate code, build and run
   - Decrease the DataWriter wait time from 4s to 2s
   - Give the sample members some values, just so we aren't writing empty data
   - In the QoS XML, update publication_name and subscription_name with meaningful values (student names, etc.)